Policy for Missions of Opportunity in the ESA Science Directorate

 The Science Programme is populated by different types of missions, each of which fulfil a clearly defined role:

 Medium (M-class) missions may be ESA-led or carried out with international partners.
 These provide flexibility within the programme and have an expected launch cadence of two per decade.
-Current M missions are: Solar Orbiter (M1), Euclid (M2), PLATO (M3), and Ariel (M4).
+Current M missions are: Solar Orbiter (M1), Euclid (M2), PLATO (M3), Ariel (M4), and EnVision (M5).

 Missions of Opportunity in the ESA Science Programme

 While the L, M, S and F missions provide a framework for medium to long-term planning, Missions of Opportunity provide an important element of flexibility, allowing ESA and the community to respond quickly to opportunities that arise to participate in missions from partner agencies.

 The spirit of a Mission of Opportunity is to provide a tool through which the Programme can implement a relatively small, non-enabling participation in a partner-led mission, in exchange for a clear opportunity for the broad space science community in Europe to access scientific opportunities (for example, access to data or participation in mission science teams) that would otherwise not be available to them.